-The primary issue with the Starter Clutch is the springs wear out and distort, causing the rollers in the free rolling clutch to not fully engage, thus when you hit the starter button, the Starter Clutch free spins rather than engaging or intermittently it partially engages, either way its a pain and needs to be fixed.
-Worse case is the housing is cracked and requires replacement, but this is rare and usually 3 new springs does the job for another 20+ years.
+The primary issue with the Starter Clutch is the springs wear out and distort, causing the rollers in the free rolling clutch to not fully engage, thus when you hit the starter button, the Starter Clutch “free spins” rather than engaging fully, or intermittently it partially engages, either way its a pain and needs to be fixed.
+Worse case issue, is the housing is cracked and requires replacement, but this is rare and usually three (3) new springs does the job for another 20+ years.

 Despite being located in the center of the engine the Starter Clutch can be removed with the engine in the frame, this is achieved by laying the bike down on its side and accessing the Starter Clutch via the sump once the required covers and parts are unbolted and removed.
 You will also need to have sufficient clearance around the exhaust system to get the sump off.